This post may contain affiliate links. Please read our disclosure policy.

 Frequently Asked Questions

-How long do these donut holes stay fresh?
+How long will homemade donut holes stay fresh?

-Best enjoyed immediately, but they can be stored in an airtight container for up to 2 days.
+They’re best enjoyed the day they’re made but can be stored in an airtight container at room temperature for up to 2 days.

 Ways To Use Leftover Ingredients